Justified representation: JR in participatory budgeting

+Papasotiropoulos, Pishbin, Skibski, Skowron and Was define a fractional variant of EJR, which they call fractional EJR.
+Given a set T of projects, a fraction function f from the projects to [0,1], and a utility threshold function U on the projects, a group S of voters is called (T,f,U)-cohesive if [a] their budget share B*|S|/n is at least the total cost of the given fractions, $B\cdot (|S|/n)\geq \sum_{c\in T} f(c)\cdot cost(c)$, and [b] all members i in S agree that all fractions of projects c in T are valuable, $f(c)\cdot u_i(p) \geq U(c)$.
+Fractional EJR requires that, in every (T,f,U)-cohesive group, at least one voter derives from the (possibly fractional) budget allocation, a utility of at least U(T).

 Adaptations

 The justified-representation axioms have been adapted to various settings beyond simple committee voting.

 Party-approval voting

 Brill, Golz, Peters, Schmidt-Kraepelin and Wilker adapted the JR axioms to party-approval voting.
 In this setting, rather than approving individual candidates, the voters need to approve whole parties.
 This setting is a middle ground between party-list elections, in which voters must pick a single party, and standard approval voting, in which voters can pick any set of candidates.
 In party-approval voting, voters can pick any set of parties, but cannot pick individual candidates within a party.
 Some JR axioms are adapted to this setting as follows.

 A voter group is called L-cohesive if it is L-large, and all group members approve at least one party in common (in contrast to the previous setting, they need not approve L parties, since it is assumed that each party contains at least L candidates, and all voters who approve the party, automatically approve all these candidates).
 In other words, an L-cohesive group contains L quotas of voters who agree on at least one party: